Nonparametric Treatment Effect Identification in School Choice: Estimation and inference

 \cref{as:interior} rules out populations where the large-market cutoffs from \citet{azevedo2016supply} are on the boundary of certain sets.
-The first assumption simply says that the school $s_1$ is not undersubscribed.
-The second assumption rules out a scenario where everyone with $Q=q$ does not qualify for $s$ regardless of their tie-breakers and everyone with $Q=q+1$ qualifies for $s$ regardless of their tie-breakers.
-The third assumption says that undersubscribed schools are eventually undersubscribed, and so the population capacity of a school is not \emph{exactly} at the threshold making the school undersubscribed.\footnote{This assumption is stronger than the $O_p(N^{-1/2})$ convergence of the cutoffs that we assume.
+The first assumption simply says that the school $s_1$ is not undersubscribed and not strictly easier to qualify for than $s_0$.
+The second assumption rules out a scenario where everyone with $Q=q$ does not qualify for $s$ regardless of their tiebreakers and everyone with $Q=q+1$ does qualify for $s$ regardless of their tiebreakers.
+The third assumption says that undersubscribed schools are eventually undersubscribed, for which it suffices to impose that the population capacity of a school is not \emph{exactly} at the threshold making the school undersubscribed.\footnote{This assumption is stronger than the $O_p(N^{-1/2})$ convergence of the cutoffs that we assume.
 However, the assumption holds generically for sufficiently large population school capacities.
 Precisely speaking, suppose some school $s$ with population capacity $q_s$ is undersubscribed in the population, but the probability that it is undersubscribed in samples of size $N$ does not tend to one (and so violates the third assumption).
 Then we may add a little slack to the school capacity---for any $\epsilon > 0$, making the capacity $q_s + \epsilon$ instead---to guarantee that the third assumption holds.
-Intuitively, adding $\epsilon$ to the capacity adds $O(\epsilon N)$ seats to the school in finite samples, but the random fluctuation of the market generates variation in student assignments of size $O (\sqrt{N}).$} Lastly, the fourth assumption assumes that the population cutoffs in test-score space are not exactly the same for two schools that uses the same test.\footnote{This is Assumption 2 in \citet{abdulkadiroglu2017impact}.}
+Intuitively, adding $\epsilon$ to the capacity adds $O(\epsilon N)$ seats to the school in finite samples, but the random fluctuation of the market generates variation in student assignments of size $O (\sqrt{N}).$} Lastly, the fourth assumption assumes that the population cutoffs in test-score space are not exactly the same for two schools that uses the same test.\footnote{This is Assumption 2 in \citet{abdulkadiroglu2017impact}.} Collectively, these assumptions rule out adversarial scenarios where, for instance, the population intersection is empty, $\bar E_ {s_0} ({\succ_i}, Q_i, c) \cap \bar E_{s_1} ({\succ_i}, Q_i, c) = \emptyset$, but the sample intersection is nonempty with probability non-vanishing in $N$, $\P\bk{\bar E_ {s_0} (\succ_i, Q_i, C_N) \cap \bar E_{s_1} (\succ_i, Q_i, C_N) \neq \emptyset} \not\to 0$.